 What are the current ML and AI advances in the automotive domain?

-Automotive artificial intelligence is all about data.
+AI and autonomous vehicles are all about data.
 But let’s be honest: some companies don’t possess enough data, some companies have too much data.
 Finally, some companies still struggle to understand how to apply the existing data to benefit their business and products properly.
-To top it off, all of these companies lack the experience and understanding of how to make data work for their business needs and build data-driven strategies.
+To top it off, all of these companies lack the experience and understanding of how to make data work for their business needs, build data-driven strategies, and combine AI and autonomous vehicles in a correct way.
 You see, that’s the problem.

 There are situations that you can’t simply simulate in the real world.
 In this case, you have to create simulated environments and use them to build data models.